mrommel/Colony/README.md

 - shark: up+down copied from left+right
 - click on mini map should focus
 - move unit on longclick
-- rough terrain + mountain => terrain and not feature
-- less deserts
 - limit sight thru mountains
 - riffs as obstacles
-- add tradeing ship unit that moves from city to city
 - pirates only follow units in sight
 - shipwreck animation